-Ben Caldecott is Director of the Sustainable Finance Programme at the University of Oxford’s Smith School of Enterprise and the Environment.
-The Sustainable Finance Programme incorporates and builds on the Stranded Assets Programme that he founded in 2012.
+Ben Caldecott is Director of the Sustainable Finance Programme at the University of Oxford Smith School of Enterprise and the Environment.
+The Sustainable Finance Programme aims to be the world's leading centre for research and teaching on sustainable finance and investment.
 He is concurrently an Adviser to The Prince of Wales's Accounting for Sustainability Project, an Academic Visitor at the Bank of England, and a Visiting Scholar at Stanford University.
 Ben specialises in environment, energy, and sustainability issues and works at the intersection between finance, government, civil society, and academe, having held senior roles in each domain.

-Ben has authored and edited a wide range of publications related to the environment and is an experienced media commentator and public speaker.
-He is also a regular peer reviewer and has a number of board and advisory panel appointments, including with the City of London’s Green Finance Initiative, the University of Oxford’s Socially Responsible Investment Review Committee, Green Alliance, Carbon Tracker Initiative, and the Natural Capital Declaration.
+Ben has authored and edited a large number of publications related to the environment and is an experienced media commentator and public speaker.
+He is also a regular peer reviewer and has a number of board and advisory panel appointments, including with the City of London Green Finance Initiative, University of Oxford Socially Responsible Investment Review Committee, Green Alliance, Carbon Tracker Initiative, and the Natural Capital Declaration.

-Ben read economics and specialised in development and China at the University of Cambridge and the School of Oriental and African Studies, University of London.
-He has been a Visiting Scholar at Peking University and held Visiting Fellowships at the University of Oxford and the University of Sydney.
+Ben holds a doctorate in economic geography from the University of Oxford.
+He initially read economics and specialised in development and China at the University of Cambridge and the School of Oriental and African Studies, University of London.
+He has been a Visiting Scholar at Peking University and held Visiting Fellowships at the University of Oxford, the University of Sydney, and the University of Melbourne.
 Ben is also a Fellow of the Royal Asiatic Society and Royal Geographical Society, an Associate Fellow at Bright Blue, a Senior Associate at E3G, and a Member of the Senior Common Room at Oriel College, Oxford.